What do we mean by impartial information, advice and support?

 By being impartial we aim to help parents, children and young people have clear, accurate and relevant information that will help them take part in making decisions about their lives.

 How do we remain impartial?

 It is very easy to be biased.
 Sometimes we can be biased without even realising it.
-That is why PAC and FIS really value your opinion about the information, advice and support we offer.
+That is why SENDIASS and FIS really value your opinion about the information, advice and support we offer.
 We want you to tell us if you think we are not impartial and we will routinely ask people who use our service to say whether they think we have been biased one way or another.
 If you think we have, we will try and put it right.

-At PAC we follow a national set of Quality Standards for services providing impartial information, advice and support that the Network of Information, Advice and Support Services developed.
+At SENDIASS we follow a national set of Quality Standards for services providing impartial information, advice and support that the Network of Information, Advice and Support Services developed.
 This helps us to monitor the effectiveness of the service we provide and ensure that it is ‘at arm’s length’ from the council.
 By this we mean that we are able to act, and be seen to act, separately and impartially, with no undue influence or control from either the council or the clinical commissioning group in the area we serve.